BAK2K3/CIRPG/README.md

 ### Interaction Design

 The following considerations were made when planning the project’s Interaction Design.
-Given this project is a game, is intended to entice a user to upgrade to a premium account, the interaction design aims to keep a user engaged and excited by the content.
+Given this project is a game, and is intended to entice a user to upgrade to a premium account, the interaction design aims to keep a user engaged and excited by the content.